16 May 2026

 Penitential Rite

-L: For the times we have not been an Easter people, for the times we have despaired at the empty tomb, we ask the Lord to pardon us.
+L: For the times we have failed in our witnessing mission, we ask the Lord to pardon us.

 Pause